Game4Move78/zsh-bitwarden/README.md

 While `bwuse` and `bwne` accept interactive input using `vared`, `bwpwe` must have the password provided in standard input.
-An example of this would be `bwg -ulns --length 20 | bwpwe SEARCH` which will generate a new random password for `SEARCH` and output the old password.
+An example of this would be `bwg
+| bwpwe SEARCH` which will generate a new random password for
+`SEARCH` and output the old password.
 Use of `bwg` is described in the [bw-cli manual](https://bitwarden.com/help/article/cli/#generate).